Jonathan Idema: Amnesty and refusal to leave prison

 Judge Sullivan subsequently ordered the FBI and the Department of State to answer the allegations.
 Attorneys from the United States Department of Justice requested the case be dismissed on the grounds that Idema's sentence had been commuted.
 Idema's lawyer said the government coordinated Idema's amnesty to avoid having to respond to allegations of misconduct.

 Idema's allegations of withheld evidence were originally made during his Afghan trial in 2004.
 When the men were arrested in early July, the tapes were confiscated by the FBI.
 Caraballo's lawyer, Michael Skibbie, claimed that he was only allowed to access a portion of the tapes weeks after he requested access.
 Several of the tapes were used; however, Skibbie said several important tapes were damaged, missing or partly erased after the FBI took custody of them.
 Some of the footage Skibbie obtained was shown in court.
 The court tapes showed Idema being greeted at an airport by high-ranking Afghan officials, Idema being thanked by Qanuni, security forces working with Idema, captured suspects confessing during interrogation, and ISAF forces helping Idema.

 While these proceedings were being conducted, Idema said that another reason he had not left was because he feared for his life, ostensibly at the hands of the Afghan government, saying "I could drive through the Policharki[sic] gates right now.
 Then what happens?
 I get arrested.
 [The intelligence service] will arrest me for not having an Afghan visa and they'll torture me and kill me.
 If I'm lucky, I'm only going to be tortured."
 On June 2, 2007, Idema left the prison and was immediately flown out of the country.

 Personal life

 After leaving Afghanistan, Idema moved to Mexico to become a proprietor of Blue Lagoon Boat Tours out of Bacalar, on the Yucatán Peninsula, under the name of "Black Jack".
 He was charged by his former girlfriend Penny Alesi of infecting her with HIV when he knew he had the disease.
 His arrest warrant and publicity surrounding charges were picked up by Mexican and American media.

-Although he was known to engage in sexual relations with men and transvestites, he claimed to have had nine wives, according to Alesi, although only one of them may have been legal.
+According to Alesi, he had also claimed to have had nine wives, although only one of them may have been legal.
 At his death, he was listed as having no immediate survivors.

-According to his father's obituary notice, Idema described as a "Green Beret with an organization involved in the War on Terror."
+According to his father's obituary notice, Idema was described as a "Green Beret with an organization involved in the War on Terror."